gost/server/README.md

 | MQTT Extension for Create and Update  | A.7       | -                                          | Tests Not implemented    |
 | MQTT Extension for Receiving Updates  | A.8       | -                                          | Tests Not implemented    |

-A.2 Filtering Extension Conformance: Testing not started yet

-A.3 Create Update Delete Conformance: Some issues identified

 ## Installation and configuration

 [Gost installation](docs/gost_installation.md)